realeyes-media/hls.js/docs/API.md

 (default: `false`)

 Whether to configure EME for the stream, using the `requestMediaKeySystemAccessFunc`, `getEMEInitializationDataFunc`, and `getEMELicenseFunc` hooks.
 If set, all three hooks must be implemented.

+### `reuseEMELicense`

+(default: `false`)

+Whether to reuse an EME license once it has been acquired for all levels and tracks.
+If true, the EME hooks will only be triggered for the first level, and all other levels and tracks will be assumed to be able to reuse the same license.

 ### `emeInitDataInFrag`